EveThan/HackED_2022_Notes-on-paper/README.md

 <br>

-## Devpost
-<a href="https://devpost.com/software/notes-on-paper" target="_blank">Notes on Paper on Devpost</a>

-## Worksite 🚧
+## Goal 🎯
+To create an interactive program where the program plays a piano key when the user taps on the corresponding key letter on a piece of paper.

+## Code, files, or folders needed to run the program
-The Notes on Paper ipynb file is too large to be uploaded to GitHub!
-The completed project can be found at <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">Notes on Paper on Google Colab</a>.
+- <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">Notes on Paper on Google Colab</a>
+- <a href="https://github.com/ZhengEnThan/Notes-on-paper/tree/main/Sounds" target="_blank">Sounds</a>

-It may look like the code cells are arranged out of order.
+The Notes on Paper ipynb file is too large to be uploaded to GitHub.
+It may look like the code cells in the file are out of order.
 They are arranged in that way to make demonstrating the project for HackED 2022 easier.
 With all the previous code cells already run, simply run the code cells after the title 'Demo for HackED 2022' one by one to do a demo.

-## Goal 🎯
-To create an interactive program where the program plays a piano key when the user taps on the corresponding key letter on a piece of paper.

 ## How to use the program ❓
 - Write 7 notes (C, D, E, F, G, A, B) on a piece of paper.